Current Doctoral Students

 My main areas of interest and research are: Early Modern Philosophy, Rationalism, Metaphysics, Philosophy of Religion.
 My Masters Thesis research focused on the meaning of 'Certainty' in The Meditations as it is expressed via the Meditator's knowledge of Self vs. his knowledge of God's existence.
 For my PhD research I am exploring the Medieval Scholastic roots/background to the Cartesian argument of the the idea of the infinite as proof for the necessary existence of that which is the infinite itself -- God.
 Main focus will be Duns Scotus, Maimonides and Aquinas.

-He earned a B.A. in Philosophy and German Literature at the University of Alberta, followed by an M.A. in Philosophy at Memorial University of Newfoundland.
-He wrote his Master’s thesis on Kant’s Anthropology investigating the framework for a science of man.
-His main areas of interest are the limits of science and reason in understanding what the human being is, and can become.
+Earned his B.A. in Philosophy and German Literature from the University of Alberta, followed by an M.A. in Philosophy from Memorial University of Newfoundland.
+He wrote his master’s thesis on Kant’s Anthropology investigating the framework for a science of man.
+His main areas of interest are the limits of science and reason in understanding what the human being is, in order to understand what the human being can become.
 His current research investigates the emergence of systematicity in chaotic system, especially in consciousness.
-He is investigating these limits in 18th-20th century continental philosophy as well the philosophy of science.
-Kant, Schelling and Robert Brandom form the basis of his PhD project.
+His investigation is focused on these limits in 18th-20th century continental philosophy as well the philosophy of science.
+Kant, Schelling and Brandom form the foundation of his PhD project.